Monthly Archives: March 2013

 On Wednesday, February 27, the casts of "All My Children" and "One Life to Live" gathered together for a photo shoot at the Sleepy Hollow Country Club in Sleepy Hollow, NY.
 With photography by Chapman Baehler and styling by "Fashion Police" co-host George Kotsiopoulos, both shows premiere Monday, April 29 at 12:00 PM ET on Hulu, Hulu Plus and iTunes.

-YouTube channel WIGS announced last week that it has picked up Season Two of its web series, “Blue,” and “All My Children” alum, Mark Consuelos (Mateo Santos) will appear alongside the series’ star, Julia Stiles (“Silver Linings Playbook,” “10 Things I Hate About You”)!
+YouTube channel WIGS announced Wednesday that it has picked up Season Two of its web series, “Blue.”
+And guess what?
+“All My Children” alum, Mark Consuelos (Mateo Santos) will appear alongside the series’ star, Julia Stiles (“Silver Linings Playbook,” “10 Things I Hate About You”).

 The web comedy “Old Dogs & New Tricks” is in the midst of its second season, and guess what?
 Not only is “General Hospital’s” Ian Buchanan (Duke Lavery) popping up on the series as Christoph, a Hollywood photographer who becomes a romantic alternative for one of the show’s leads, but it was “The Bold and the Beautiful’s” Susan Flannery (Stephanie Forrester) who convinced him to join the show!